New AfDB president must champion quality adaptation finance

 AfDB’s climate leadership, commitment to Paris Alignment

-Over the last decade, the African Development Bank has demonstrated strong climate leadership, particularly in addressing Africa’s adaptation priorities, by integrating and mainstreaming climate impacts into its core strategy and project designs.
+Over the last decade, the African Development Bank has demonstrated strong climate leadership, particularly in addressing Africa’s adaptation priorities.

-By using the Paris Alignment as a guiding framework, the AfDB’s operations and institutional structure have a strong focus on climate.
+By using the Paris Alignment as a guiding framework, the AfDB’s core operational strategy and institutional structure have a strong focus on climate action.

 These include an aggregate climate finance mobilisation target of $25 billion and ensuring that at least 40% of its overall annual finance is directed to climate action.

-It also includes mobilising US$5.3 billion from the private sector for both adaptation and mitigation projects.
+It also includes mobilising $5.3 billion from the private sector for both adaptation and mitigation projects.

 The AfDB allocated 41% and 45% of its overall investment as climate finance in 2021 and 2022, respectively, surpassing its target.